JerrardL/tesseract/README.md

 ```
 ***This enrichment uses various different models which must be downloaded and then follow a strict folder and file naming pattern.
 This results in the setup being a potentially confusing and convoluted process.
 Ensure to follow the steps correctly.***

 The SR library contains support for many different speech libraries but this enrichment uses the CMU Sphinx library, mainly as it can be used offline.
-Currently, this library only accepts audio files that are in `audio/wav'` format.
-Video files are always converted to .wav format for audio, before the audio file is then sent through speech recognition.
-For now, we will be using the SpeechRecognition library with CMU Sphinx, as it allows support for multiple languages.
-This code is locaded in the 'newspeech' folder.
+Currently, this library only accepts audio files that are in `audio/wav'` format. **Video files are always converted to .wav format for audio**, before the audio file is then sent through speech recognition.
+CMU Sphinx is the chosen library within SR, as it allows support for multiple languages.
+The languages that will be supported here are:
+- US English
+- French
+- Spanish
+- Italian
+- German
+- Chinese

 #### Speech Recognition Models
 In order for this to work, the data must be predownloaded for PocketSphinx to use.
 These models can be downloaded from an open source third-party website, SourceForge.
 The models can be found [here](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/).

 The default model used by the recogniser is EN-US, so ensure you download the *US English* model first (cmusphinx-en-us-8khz-5.2.tar.gz).
 The tar file will need to be unzipped first, and will include various different files that will need to be renamed and restructured.
-1. From your `models/` folder, create a new folder named `categorisation`.
+1. From your `models/` folder, create a new folder named `speech`.
+2. Within this folder, create a sub folder, named `pocketsphinx-data`.

 ### Text Sentiment Analysis
 This enrichment provides sentiment analysis on text that has been extracted from image, video, or audio files.
 This uses the VADER library, within the [NLTK](https://www.nltk.org/) library to provide sentiment analysis on any text that has been extracted.
 The sentiment result will show how strong it things the text can be perceived as positive, negative or neutral.
 There is also a compound response which uses a different measurement.
 It is a summation of valence scores of each word in the lexicon, normalised to values between -1 being most extreme negative, and 1 being most extreme positive.
 The idea is that you can have have an overall positive sentiment, which may contain stronger classed negative words, but not enough to change the overall text sentiment.
 Supported types for text sentiment analysis include: